-Stratford is a success story, a wonderful country town that refuses to surrender to the depopulization syndrome plaguing rural centers worldwide.
-As the story goes, in 1952, upon hearing the announcement that the Canadian National Railways (the region's largest employer) was closing the doors of its Stratford facility, a young journalist by the name of Tom Patterson approached his council for a loan.
-His plan was to find and bring back a troupe of actors to capitalise on the town's namesake: the birthplace of Shakespeare.
+Stratford is a success story: a wonderful country town that refuses to surrender to the depopulation plaguing rural centers worldwide.
+As the story goes, in 1952, upon hearing that the Canadian National Railways (the region's largest employer) was closing the doors of its Stratford facility, a young journalist by the name of Tom Patterson approached his council for a loan.
+His plan was to attract a troupe of actors to capitalize on the town's namesake: Shakespeare's birthplace.
 It worked.
-In 1953 the first performance of what has grown to become the Stratford Festival (the largest of its kind) was born, creating a whole new industry which continues to support the town today.
+In 1953 the first performance of what has become the Stratford Festival (the largest of its kind) was born, creating a whole new industry, which continues to support the town today.

 Charming, cultured and classy, with a bunch of other festivals to boot, Stratford packs more punch than cities twice its size: there are plenty of great places to eat and stay.
-Whatever the season, you'll enjoy the nature, arts and architecture and the proud locals will make you feel welcome.
+Whatever the season, you'll enjoy nature, arts and architecture, and the proud local welcome.